nubart/blog-en/_posts/2020-03-23-devices-audioguide-hygiene-coronavirus.md

 But in times of global pandemics like the coronavirus, we are no longer talking about subjective feelings of disgust by particularly scrupulous visitors, but about a real health risk for which the museum is jointly responsible.
 Most audio-guide devices have buttons and nooks and crannies that make it difficult to thoroughly sanitize the devices.
 In addition, according to scientists at Princeton University [in a survey published in *The New England Journal of Medicine*](https://www.nejm.org/doi/full/10.1056/NEJMc2004973?query=featured_home){:target="_blank"}, **coronavirus resists up to three days on plastic or steel surfaces**, the two materials most frequently used in the manufacture of audio guide devices.

-In times of coronavirus, to sanitize audio guides at least the same criteria should prevalied than what is recommended for the cleaning of mobile phones for personal use:
+In times of coronavirus, to sanitize audio guides at least the same criteria should prevalied to sanitize audio guides than what is recommended for the cleaning of mobile phones for personal use:

 1. Remove the plastic capsule to clean dust and insterstitial dirt with a microfiber cloth.
    (Nowadays many audio guides are converted mobile phones.
 In order to increase their robustness and to prevent visitors from accessing certain buttons and functions, they are usually delivered in a special plastic case).

 2. Clean the surface with single-use disinfectant wipes or a cloth soaked in a solution of 62-71% ethanol, 0.5% hydrogen peroxide or 0.1% sodium hypochlorite.

-3. Leave the device well moistened in the chosen solution for at least three minutes, preventing the liquid from getting inside it through the holes in chargers, headphone jacks or ports.
+3. Leave the device moistened in the chosen solution, preventing the liquid from getting inside it through the holes in chargers, headphone jacks or ports.

 4. Instead of drying the device with a cloth, wait three minutes for the liquid to evaporate in order to extend its action time.

 5. Wash your hands before cleaning the next device.

-In this context of social alarm, the sanitation of audio guide devices becomes so intensive that it may no longer be feasible in practice.
-No museum wants long queues at the counters.
+In this context of social alarm, the sanitation of audio guide devices becomes so troublesome that it may no longer be feasible in practice.
+No visitor wants to wait on a long queue at the audio guide counter.
 In larger museums, thorough sanitation of audio-guide devices would probably require the hiring of extra staff.

 # Alternative solutions